AllanKirui/vue-movies/README.md

 ### Continued development ⏱️

-Going forward, I want continue learning more about **Frontend development** and to practice what I already know by tackling more projects built with **Vue**.
+Going forward, I want continue learning more about frontend development and to practice what I already know by tackling more projects built with **Vue**.
 Applying the features and best practices that I've learnt from working on this project.

 <br>

 ### Useful resources 💎

 - [Inkscape](https://inkscape.org) - Inkscape SVG Editor.
 I use it all the time when I'm working on any web project.
-After designing the project, I used **Inkscape's** in-built tools to help me figure out the **spacing**, **sizing** and **positioning** of elements throughout the project.
+After designing the project, I used Inkscape's in-built tools to help me figure out the _spacing_, _sizing_ and _positioning_ of elements throughout the project.
 To better understand how I approached coding the project using Inkscape, have a look at this repository I made - [Designing and Coding Layouts](https://github.com/AllanKirui/designing-and-coding-layouts)

 - [Vue Presentation](https://allankirui.github.io/A-Vuejs-Presentation/) - A while back after I had started learning **Vue**, I made a presentation on the framework.
 Do take a look, it might give you a better understanding of what the framework is about.

+- [Vue3 Carousel](https://ismail9k.github.io/vue3-carousel/) - Vue.js 3 carousel component.

+- [unDraw](https://undraw.co/) - Open-source illustrations for any idea you can imagine and create.

 <br>